Down These Mean Streets (Old Time Radio Detectives) Podcast

 Previous Guests

-Bob Bailey was an American actor best known for his role as Johnny Dollar in the radio series 'Yours Truly, Johnny Dollar.'
-He brought a unique style to the character, making him one of the most memorable figures in old-time radio.
-Bailey's career spanned several decades, and he was known for his work in both radio and television.
+Bob Bailey was a renowned radio actor best known for his role as Johnny Dollar in the series 'Yours Truly, Johnny Dollar'.
+He was celebrated for his distinctive voice and compelling performances in radio dramas.

 YouTube Channel